elastic/apm/docs/agents/spec-process.md

   based on the milestone of the spec PR.
   Agent teams can still change the milestone if priorities shift.
   However, they should talk to their team lead about it.

+## Advantages

+- Ensures we have an up-to-date [spec](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) for agents.
+- Easier to keep track of what the current state of the proposal is.
+- Comments to a specific sentence of the spec can be made inline, just like in code reviews.
+- If there are changes or amendments to a spec later on, a PR to an existing spec is much cleaner than having to track down all preceding issues to find out what the current state is.
+- Easier to get a new agent (in-house or community) started.